Seatis/my-teaching-materials/workshop/hardware/I2C-communication/SKILL-IO.md

 ## Output skills
 - understanding how does I2C communication work
-- experience in ATmega168PB I2C usage
+- experience in ATmega168PB TWI usage